2021-2022 Board of Directors:

 Itzel Becerra is a Legislative and Grant Research Assistant with the Renne Public Policy Group.
-She brings a background of State legislative, local government and association management experience to the firm.
+A lifelong Californian, she was born in North Hollywood, raised in Tulare, and graduated from CSU Sacramento with her B.A in Government and Minor in Spanish.
+She brings a background of State legislative, local government, and association management experience to the firm.

 Itzel most recently worked for the California Special Districts Association (CSDA) as a Professional Development Assistant.
 There she worked directly with CSDA member agencies to connect them with educational resources and trainings.
-Prior, she served as a Public Affairs Intern with CSDA, where assisted the Advocacy and Public Affairs team tracking legislation, conducting research and drafting articles for the association’s weekly electronic newsletter.
+Prior, she served as a Public Affairs Intern with CSDA, assisting the Advocacy and Public Affairs team by tracking legislation, conducting research and drafting articles for the association’s weekly electronic newsletter.

 Itzel gained knowledge and experience in CA government interning with Assemblymember Kevin McCarty (D-Sacramento) via the Sacramento Semester Program, offered through CSU Sacramento’s Political Science department.